ganchojr/Tools/README.md

 # Tools
-Simple tools built in python, for developing skills.
+Simple tools built in python, for skills development.